sIHURs/vggt-low-vram-yifan/README.md

 # Low-VRAM VGGT Inference

-End-to-end 3D reconstruction model [VGGT](https://github.com/facebookresearch/vggt) optimized for VRAM usages.
+End-to-end 3D reconstruction model [VGGT](https://github.com/facebookresearch/vggt) optimized for VRAM usage.
 This fork is for **inference only**.

 This optimized version uses **6 times less VRAM** than original without significant slow down.
 We have successfully run reconstruction for **150 images** with 8GB VRAM, or **1100 images** with 32GB VRAM.